vaclavhanzl/prak/README.md

 git checkout v1
 ```
 (This trickery should avoid cumulation of old models in prak git repo.
 Branch can be deleted on github.
 Commit in main cannot.)

-On Windows, we need to add some slightly modified variant of the prak->prak.py envelope script.
-But you likely can use prak.py directly.

 ## Can I contribute to prak?
 Of yourse!
 You are welcome!
 You can contribute in many ways: